Your cart is currently empty!

 Patreksfjörður to Ísafjörður

-June 28 Stage One
+Stage One

-June 29 Stage Two
+Stage Two

-Stage 2 starts at Hótel Laugarhóll and ends at Vogur Country Lodge in Fellströnd.
+Stage 2 starts at Hótel Laugarhóll at 7.30am and ends at Vogur Country Lodge in Fellströnd.
 The gravel and the elevation gain both pick up with this long tour of the eastern coast of the Westfjords before heading into the West Iceland region.
 The route seamlessly switches between gravel and tarmac as you travel in and out of the fjords.

-June 30 Stage Three
+Stage Three

 Stage 3 ends in Patreksfjörður – the biggest village in the southern Westfjords with a population of around 660.
 Here, you can unwind from the day in an outdoor swimming pool with a view of the fjord, or the nearby natural hot pots.
 Accommodation for this night can be at your choice of the local hotels or campground.

-July 1 Adventure Day
+Adventure Day

 The final stage starts in Patreksfjörður and ends in Ísafjörður.
 This will be the most challenging day yet, traversing four mountain passes, several river crossings and Svalvogar (a rocky gravel road cut into the side of a cliff).
 You will ride through some of the most dramatic scenery in the Westfjords including Dynjandi, the thunderous waterfall that is the pearl of the Westfjords.